Top Obama men join UN quest to curb airline emissions

 Stern will be advised by Michael Froman, the chief White House economic affairs adviser who attended Harvard Law School with Obama and was involved a high-level energy and climate forum on issues linked to 2009 climate change talks in Copenhagen.

-Also on the panel will be government and aviation officials from Australia, Brazil, Britain, Canada, China, France, India, Japan, Mexico, Nigeria, Russia, Saudi Arabia, Uganda and the United Arab Emirates, according to an attachment sent with the letter.
+Also on the panel are government and aviation officials from Australia, Britain, Canada, France, India, Japan, Mexico, Nigeria, Russia, Uganada and the United Arab Emirates, according to an attachment sent with the letter.

 The new forum in Montreal will consider the set-up of a global market-based mechanism to help curb airline emissions, as an alternative to the EU Emissions Trading Scheme law.